As Grim stepped off the plane, he vowed that if someone ever invited him to become part of “The Jet Set,” he would punch them in the throat.

 “Yes, they did.”

-“And you are, apparently, a model of virtuous living and propriety,” his uncle said with a grin.
+“…And you are, apparently, a model of propriety and virtuous living,” his uncle said with a grin.

 “I think that’s a euphemism for ‘boring,’” Grim laughed.